-While the above experiment was a big success, I decided to sow/plant my Dutch red and yellow shallot bulbs in the fall with the garlic cloves – wish me luck with this experiment!
-In the fall, I am looking for the temperatures to be round 50℉ or cooler during the day which is usually later in October or early November in Pittsburgh, PA.
+Last fall, I started planting Dutch red and yellow shallot bulbs in the fall and the outcome was a big success.
+Unfortunately, it is hard to find yellow shallots to plant in the fall.
+Basically, I sow/plant my shallot bulbs with my garlic cloves.
+I am looking for the temperatures to be round 50℉ or cooler during the day which is usually later in October or early November in Pittsburgh, PA.

 Now if you want more variety, then grow shallots from seed.
 See the Indoor Sowing Tips below.